reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/Python/pytest.md

 ## Launching

-To run test with ReportPortal you must provide '--reportportal' flag:
+To execute a test with ReportPortal, you need to include the '--reportportal' flag:

 ```python
     py.test ./tests --reportportal